cbaker6/CertificateSigningRequest/README.md

     return (nil,nil)
 }
 ```
-3. Initiatlize the `CertificateSigningRequest` using `KeyAlgorithm.ec` or `KeyAlgorithm.rsa` (an example of how to do can be found in the [test](https://github.com/cbaker6/CertificateSigningRequest/blob/main/Example/Tests/Tests.swift#L34) file.
+3. Initialize the `CertificateSigningRequest` using `KeyAlgorithm.ec` or `KeyAlgorithm.rsa` (an example of how to do can be found in the [test](https://github.com/cbaker6/CertificateSigningRequest/blob/d2cb683c4c5d081f85e810edf4984c36c5b9d252/Tests/CertificateSigningRequestTests/CertificateSigningRequestTests.swift#L116) file.
 Below are 3 possible ways to initialize:
 ```swift
 let csr = CertificateSigningRequest() //CSR with no fields, will use defaults of an RSA key with sha512 let algorithm = KeyAlgorithm.ec(signatureType: .sha256)